If you’re looking for an exciting twist on a classic, this lavender lemon bar recipe is perfect!

 - Granulated sugar.
 Sugar not only counters the tartness of the lemon, but it acts as a liquid in baking and impacts the texture of your bar.
 Not only that, but in this recipe, it serves as a vehicle for the lavender flavor.

 - Lavender buds.
 Packed with oils that carry the flavor, dried lavender buds are incredibly potent.
-In this lavender lemon bar recipe, we use them by blending them with the sugar, then sifting out the bigger pieces.
+In this lavender lemon bar recipe, we use them by blending them with the sugar and then sifting out the bigger pieces.

 - Cornstarch aids in thickening the filling.
 While the eggs are responsible for the main custard, the cornstarch helps keep it stable.